microsoft/playwright/docs/out/api/class-frame.md

 ## frame.addScriptTag(params)
 - `params` <[Object]>
   - `url` <[string]> URL of a script to be added.
 Optional.
-  - `path` <[string]> Path to the JavaScript file to be injected into frame.
+  - `path` <[path]> Path to the JavaScript file to be injected into frame.
 If `path` is a relative path, then it is resolved relative to the current working directory.
 Optional.
   - `content` <[string]> Raw JavaScript content to be injected into frame.
 Optional.
   - `type` <[string]> Script type.
 Use 'module' in order to load a Javascript ES6 module.
 See [script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) for more details.
 Optional.
 - returns: <[Promise]<[ElementHandle]>>